-But if you have a car that supports your caregiving efforts, life will be that much easier.
-Here's what caregivers need to look for when shopping for a car.
+But if you have a car with the right features to support your caregiving efforts, life will be that much easier.

 Access for people

-If you or someone you’re caring for has limited mobility, ease of entry and exit is a big deal in a car.
-Life will be easier for people caring for children if little ones can get into the car by themselves or, at the very least, if you don’t have to contort yourself to buckle them into car seats.
+The vehicle you use should be easy to get into and out of, especially if you or someone you’re caring for has limited mobility.
+Life will be easier if they can climb aboard by themselves or, at the very least, if you don’t have to contort yourself to buckle them into seatbelts.

-Avoid low-slung sports cars and mile-high trucks and SUVs.
-Instead, minivans, crossovers and sedans offer good ease of access.
+So make the obvious choices: Avoid low-slung sports cars and mile-high trucks and SUVs.
+Instead, look to minivans, crossover SUVs and some sedans for good ease of access.

-Crossovers ride higher than cars do, but not as high as some SUVs, so getting in may be easier.
-Look for doors that can swing wide and provide plenty of interior room for everyone to get situated.
-The Toyota RAV4 and Hyundai Tucson are two that have easy-access height and doors.
+Crossovers:These vehicles are SUV bodies based on car chassis, for better handling and a smoother ride than truck-based SUVs.
+They sit higher than cars do, but not as high as some SUVs, so getting in and out might be easier.
+Look for doors that swing wide and provide plenty of interior room for everyone to get situated.
+Also look for power tailgates that open and close remotely.

 Access for stuff

 Also consider how high the cargo load floor is, particularly if the person you’re caring for has heavy equipment.
-With some crossovers, you have to lift very high (above your hips or waist) to get items into the cargo area.
+Some crossovers require a high lift (above your hips or waist) to get items into the cargo area.
 A heavy wheelchair can take a real toll on your back.
-Before buying a car, take the gear you usually carry with you to the dealership and see how easy it is to load and unload.
+Before buying a vehicle for your caregiving tasks, take the gear you usually carry with you to the dealership and see how easy it is to load and unload.

 Desirable technology features